1912–13 Chinese National Assembly election

-The 1912 Chinese National Assembly elections, held in December 1912 to January 1913, were the first elections for the newly founded National Assembly of the Republic of China, which was a bicameral parliament with a Senate and a House of Representatives.
+The 1912 Chinese National Assembly elections, held in December 1912 to February 1913, were the first nation-wide elections for the newly founded National Assembly of the Republic of China, which was a bicameral parliament with a Senate and a House of Representatives.
+This assembly was called by the Chinese the Old Congress (laoguohui) to differentiate it from the future assemblies.

 Overview

 The election was indirect, as voters chose some 30,000 electors who chose about 2,000 members of the provincial assemblies and 596 members of the House of Representatives.
-This system caused instances of bribery.
+The election was conducted relatively fairly, although some claim that this system had caused instances of bribery, duress, and violence.

 The 274-member Senate were elected by the provincial assemblies who themselves had been elected in 1909 during the Qing dynasty.

 Adult males over the age of 21 who were educated or owned property and paid taxes, and who could prove a two-year residency in a particular county, could vote.
 An estimated 40 million or 4-6% of China's population were registered for the election.
 This was an increase from the size of the electorate in the 1909 Chinese provincial elections, when less than 1% of the population was enfranchised.

 The president had to pick the 64 members representing Tibet, Outer Mongolia, and Overseas Chinese due to the fact that the government in Beijing did not exercise enough control over these populations to organize elections.
 Despite the compromises, this election had the participation of over 300 civic groups and was the first and most competitive nationwide election in Chinese history.

 The Kuomintang (Chinese Nationalist Party) led by Song Jiaoren won a plurality in both houses of the assembly, and Song was expected to become the Premier of China.
 After losing the election, the Republican, Unity, and Democratic (formerly Constitutionalist) parties merged into the Progressive Party with Liang Qichao as leader.
 The Progressive Party became the main rival to the Nationalists.

 Song was assassinated on 20 March 1913 in Shanghai.
 When the assembly convened for the first time on April 8 amid heated debate over the assassination, the Nationalists were divided over solutions on how to deal with Yuan Shikai, the provisional president, who was suspected of ordering the assassination.
-On 12 July, Sun Yat-sen led the Nationalists and a faction of provinces into armed rebellion against Yuan, coined the Second Revolution.
-However, the Second Revolution was completely defeated within two months by Yuan's forces.
+On 12 July, Sun Yat-sen led the Nationalists to launch an armed rebellion against Yuan, historically known as the Second Revolution.
+However, the Second Revolution was defeated within two months by Yuan's forces.

 The National Assembly members were compromised by threats and bribes from Yuan.
-He confined the National Assembly and forced them to elect him as the formal president in the October presidential election.
-Yuan quickly outlawed the Nationalists and expelled them from the assembly.
-Without a quorum, the National Assembly could not convene, so Yuan disbanded it on 10 January 1914.
+He confined the National Assembly (Congress) and forced them to elect him as the formal president in the October presidential election.
+Soon, Yuan outlawed the Nationalists and expelled them from the assembly.
+Without a quorum, the National Assembly could not convene.
+Consequently, Yuan disbanded this assembly (congress) on 10 January 1914.
+In other words, this body existed for only nine months, yet it left an enduring legacy to China as the first democratic experiment.